mahuntington/php-notes/API.md

 ## Route URLs to php files

 Routing can be accomplished with a `.htaccess` file placed in your root directory for the app.
 This is not PHP related.
 It's actually something that is a part of Apache.
+It allows the user to take requests and change them in some way, so that the server thinks the original request came in with modifications specified.
+For instance you could take all requests to `/people/1` and rewrite it to `/people?id=1`.
 We'll use this file to specify how our routes map to particular files.

-First tell Apache to allow the ability to rewrite URLs so that they map to specific `.php` files:
+First, tell Apache to allow the ability to rewrite URLs.
+In `.htaccess`, add the following:

 ```
 RewriteEngine On